 - The mast has to be made of carbon fiber to be strong enough to stand without stays, and light enough to be easily stepped by one person- a mere 20 pounds.
 Expensive, sure, but the boat would have been imperfect with a mast of any other material.

-- The PAINE 14 cockpit, where all the fun happens, occupies far more than half of the entire boat- larger than that on many boats twice her size.
+- The PAINE 14 cockpit, where all the fun happens, occupies far more than half of the entire boat- larger than that on some boats twice her size.

 - We have fitted an unobtrusive built- in automatic self-bailing system, powered by a motorcycle battery.
 No need to row out to bail her after a rainstorm, and it invisibly takes care of any spray that gets aboard on windy days.
 (At least until the battery runs dead).

 - The chocks, cleats and stem band on the PAINE 14 are beautiful (and extremely expensive) cast bronze.
-The blocks are also of bronze, in keeping with the traditional looks.
+The blocks are highest quality Harken blocks, or of bronze at extra cost, in keeping with the traditional looks.

 - There is a convenient hatch through the aft bulkhead so you can stow a lot of gear in the aft compartment.

-- A beautiful varnished mahogany boom crutch that fits into a bronze socket in the afterdeck is provided as standard equipment.
+- A beautiful varnished mahogany boom crutch that fits into a bronze socket in the afterdeck is provided.
 Just as Nat Herreshoff did 100 years ago, we mount the crutch slightly off center so that the tiller can be lashed to it and end up dead-on centerline, so when you launch the boat and it makes sternway off the trailer it backs straight- not turning as it would in the rudder were free to turn.

-- The jib is fitted with Harken roller-furling, making it easy to deploy and put away.
+- The jib may be fitted with Harken roller-furling, making it easy to deploy and put away.

-- The jib features the simple but elegant PAINE DVT vanging device, which prevents its “kiting” when the sheet is let out.
+- The jib may also be fitted with the simple but elegant PAINE DVT vanging device, which prevents its “kiting” when the sheet is let out.

 Yachts and Investments

-Anyone who has followed Chuck Paine’s career knows how much he loves his 77 year old Herreshoff 12½ Petunia.
+Anyone who has followed Chuck Paine’s career knows how much he loves his 80 year old Herreshoff 12½ Petunia.
 It is a timeless shape that sails beautifully in lots of wind or next to none.
-Chuck’s York 18, Pisces 21, Pentimento, Annie, Expannie, Anasazi, Gusto, Paine 26 and others are designs that represent his extrapolations of the brilliant concept Nat Herreshoff first coined in 1914.
+Chuck’s York 18, Pisces 21, Pentimento, Annie, Expannie, Anasazi, Gusto, Paine 15 and Paine 26 and others are designs that represent his extrapolations of the brilliant concept Nat Herreshoff first coined in 1914.

 Chuck’s clients know that one of his first pronouncements about yachts is that the words Yacht and Investment should never be used in the same sentence, paragraph, or month.